Raid-Training-Initiative/RTI/text/faq.md

 ![header-faq](../graphics/headers/header-faq.png)
 ![separator-big](../graphics/separators/separator-big.png)
 `[1] How do I join your raids?`
-First, join our guild!
+First, join our community!
 Read the #join_us channel and follow our requirements before applying.
 _ _
 `[2] When do you normally raid?`
-Training runs can take place on any day of the week, and normally begin at `20:00 CET/CEST (GMT+1/2)`, with the expectation that - once signed up - you are committing yourself to at least 2.5 hours of playtime with the group.
+Training runs can take place on any day and time of the week (often at `20:00 CET/CEST (GMT+1/2)`).
+The only expectation is that, once signed up, you commit yourself to the duration of the raid (usually 2 - 3 hours).
 _ _
 `[3] How do I sign up for a raid?`
 Once you have joined the guild, you can sign up for training runs on our calendar: <https://rti.enjin.com/events>